jaspector

 Not listed; inspections occur during normal municipal hours, Monday-Friday

-Typical inspection sequence: Required inspections include electric, gas, construction, plumbing, elevators, and any specialty inspections triggered by the project. citeturn6view0
+Typical sequence: Required inspections include electric, gas, construction, plumbing, elevators, and any specialty inspections triggered by the project. citeturn6view0

-Do I need a building permit in Greenfield, MO?
+01 Do I need a building permit in Greenfield, MO?

 Any proposed residential or non-residential construction, alteration, demolition, or relocation requires a permit after zoning/wetlands/subdivision approvals. citeturn6view0

-How much does a building permit cost in Greenfield, MO?
+02 How much does a building permit cost in Greenfield, MO?

+Building permit fees in Greenfield, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is The guide does not list a single minimum; refer to the adopted fee schedule for the lowest issuance. citeturn6view0.
 Fees are calculated as: Fees follow the council-approved schedule, which is typically valuation-based by trade plus any related permit charges. citeturn6view0.
 Plan check fee: Included in the adopted fee schedule referenced in the guide; request the current number from Inspection staff. citeturn6view0.

-How do I apply for a building permit in Greenfield, MO?
+03 How do I apply for a building permit in Greenfield, MO?

-1. Obtain any necessary zoning, wetlands, or subdivision approvals so that the permit application is complete-Greenfield will not issue a building permit until those items are in place. citeturn6view0 2.
+To apply for a building permit in Greenfield, MO, follow these steps: 1.
+Obtain any necessary zoning, wetlands, or subdivision approvals so that the permit application is complete-Greenfield will not issue a building permit until those items are in place. citeturn6view0 2.
 Submit the official Application for License to Erect a Structure, including required plan sets (two full-size, one reduced, Form B, and plan certification) plus the adopted fee, at the Inspections Department. citeturn6view0 3.
 The Inspector of Buildings reviews the packet and confirms compliance with city ordinances, then issues the permit; review time may take up to 30 days. citeturn6view0 4.
 Coordinate and pay for any related city permits (driveway, excavation, water/sewer, stormwater), then proceed with construction subject to inspections. citeturn6view0

-How long does it take to get a building permit in Greenfield, MO?
+04 How long does it take to get a building permit in Greenfield, MO?

-What work is exempt from building permits in Greenfield, MO?
+05 What work is exempt from building permits in Greenfield, MO?

-How do I schedule a building inspection in Greenfield, MO?
+06 How do I schedule a building inspection in Greenfield, MO?

-Inspections can be scheduled via: Contact the Inspections Department or the assigned inspector by phone once the permit is issued; the guide directs applicants to call for inspections of each trade. citeturn6view0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Greenfield, MO via: Contact the Inspections Department or the assigned inspector by phone once the permit is issued; the guide directs applicants to call for inspections of each trade. citeturn6view0.